ChethanKacham/ModelEarthProjects/location/setup/guides/build.md

 **5. Pull Requests Merging**:
 After creating a pull request, fill in the template and wait for all workflows to execute.
 Address any issues if a workflow fails before merging into the main branch.

+Note: We removed Ollama and chat.cy.ts in the actions.
+See our [changelog](https://github.com/datascape/open-webui/blob/gha-test/.github/CHANGELOG-workflow.md).
+And a [PR](https://github.com/ModelEarth/projects/pull/7) of our changes initially applied in datascape